-Right now we are all in the peak peak of tax return filing season, exacerbated by the Congressional and IRS delays in the start of filing.
+Right now you are all in the peak of tax return filing season, exacerbated by the Congressional and IRS delays in the start of filing.
 Many tax practitioners drop the ball on their marketing right now, which is precisely the wrong thing to be doing.

 Most practitioners are living in a state of overwhelm right now.
 Because of that, they often neglect their marketing during this time of the tax season in particular.
 The problem is that you’re missing out on two important things by doing this: